CFHS Blog

 Latest news

-- Glasgow Community Food Initiative is currently recruiting for a Community Cook at its Springburn hub...
+- Glasgow Community Food Network is currently recruiting for two part-time (21 hours) Coordinators f...

 The impact of community cookery skills activities on families – a comparison between three different approaches